-It’s 2018, and yet Safari still wouldn’t show you website icons aka. favicons in its tabs.
+It’s 2018, and yet Safari still wouldn’t show you website icons, aka favicons, in its tabs.
 But that has — finally — changed.
-In both iOS 12, and in macOS Mojave, Safari can display these favicons, and all you have to do is toggle one setting.
-Who cares?
-Well, being able to identify the site you want from a whole mess of tabs is a lot easier if you can spot that site’s colorful logo as an icon, instead of having to read a few letters of truncated text when trying to identify it.
+In both iOS 12 and macOS Mojave, Safari can now display favicons.
+All you need to do is toggle one setting.

-It’s somewhat counter-intuitive, but favicons are arguably more useful on the larger-screens on the Mac and the iPad.
-On the iPhone, you don’t see any tabs at all until you tap the tab button, and then you get to see a stack of miniature versions of each webpage that you have open.
+It’s somewhat counter-intuitive, but favicons arguably prove more useful on the larger screens of the Mac and iPad.
+On the iPhone, you don’t see any tabs at all until you tap the tab button.
+Then you get to see a stack of miniature versions of each webpage you have open.
 On the iPad and the Mac, however, tabs are shown as just that — tabs.
 And when you open more than a handful of them, those tabs shrink to show just a few letters, making the labels pretty much useless.

 Favicons fix this, putting full-color icons in your tabs.
 These favicons sit at the leftmost end of the tab label, followed by the usual descriptive text (usually the page title or site name).
 And when the tabs shrink, the text disappears, leaving just a neat row of icons that are easy to spot.